 The Yochabel's Wisdom Series received an award from the Cat Writer's Association for excellence.

 This article is the beginning of an 8 part series (see below) originally published on the Conscious Cat website.
 The series documents my journey with Yochabel, my senior cat companion.
 As we secure a bond together, we learn about each other, and I adapt my integrative approaches to suit her individual aging needs.
 As she succumbs to bladder cancer, we explore diet, integrative medical care, hospice at home, acupuncture, chiropractic, and mind-body approaches.
-Ultimately, we face living and dying and the tormet of grief, loss, and how love again.
+Ultimately, we face living and dying amid the torment of grief and loss, still finding how to love again.

 While it is really difficult to lose a cat companion, most of us would still endure the pain of loss in exchange for the memories, love, and infinite gifts we have been given from our friends.

 How do you like to remember your cat companions?

 There are many ways to honor and remember our cat companions–this is individual and between you and your cat.

 o It can be as simple as looking at a picture and remembering times together.

 o It can be a ritual such as walking into your cat’s favorite room and filling your heart with love at the thoughts and feelings that come to you.

 o It can be treating yourself to something special because your cat would want you to treat yourself with kindness.

 I like to focus on who I am because of my cats